Jguer/yay/README.md

 - `yay -Syu --devel` will then check for development package updates

-- Use `yay -Y --devel --save` to make development pacakge updates permanently enabled (`yay` and `yay -Syu` will then always check dev packages)
+- Use `yay -Y --devel --save` to make development package updates permanently enabled (`yay` and `yay -Syu` will then always check dev packages)

 ## Examples of Custom Operations